gzweigle/open-hybrid-piano/hardware/releases/hps04/README.md

 To manufacture a board, send the files in [hps04_gerber/](hps04_gerber/) to a PCB manufacturer.

 Use the bill of materials file that matches the mainboard connected to the HPS.

+R2 sets the maximum output voltage.
+If the output voltage is too large, the analog-to-digital converter will clip.
+If the output voltage is smaller, it decreases the dynamic range.
+The piano will work with a lower dynamic range but may not work if the signal is clipping.
+Therefore, if the R2 value in bill of materials is unavailable, choose a smaller value.